bdheath/Arguments/README.md

 Requirements
 ============

-Arguments uses:
+The basic stuff
+* Access to a MySQL server.

+The Python dependencies
 * MySQLdb
 * BeautifulSoup4
 * feedparser
-* pydub to handle optional media conversion (which also requires an installation of FFMpeg)
+* **optional**: pydub to handle optional media conversion (which also requires an installation of FFMpeg)
+* **optional**: python-twitter to handle automatic Twitter posts

 Use
 ===